stash/game-spot-pricing/readme.md

 Update your CloudFormation stack.
 Change the server state parameter from "Running" to "Stopped".

+Or, set up an automatic schedule so you can actually get to bed on time.

 **I'm done with Satisfactory, how do I delete this server?**

 Delete the CloudFormation stack.
 Except for the EFS, Done.
 The EFS is retained when the CloudFormation stack is deleted to preserve your saves, but can then be manually deleted via the AWS console.